Nobody expects a traumatic brain injury.

 Waking Up Is Hard To Do

-I woke up three days later.
-I had a tube down my throat and a dozen staples in my chest.
+I woke up five days later, with a tube down my throat and a dozen staples in my chest.
 My right leg was in a plastic bag.

 I remembered Jayne and Maxine, but I felt like I entered someone else’s life.

 Jayne ordered a hospital bed, because I needed to recline at a 45 degree angle.
 Whenever I moved, the dozen staples in my chest, seemed to pull in a dozen different directions.
-I also needed to keep my right leg elevated, because it was encased in a heavy cast.
+My right leg had to be elevated, in its heavy plaster cast.

 The final touch was a wired jaw.
 I was on a liquid diet, trying not to yawn.
-My jaw is still tilted – only one side closes.
 I have TMJ, and it still hurts to yawn.

 Young and Restless

-When Jayne had to go back to work, she hired an LPN to stay with me.
+When Jayne had to go back to work, she hired a licensed practical nurse to stay with me.
 I forget her name, but she unwittingly helped me recover faster.

 Years later, I still cringe when I hear Nadia’s Theme.